Stewart Culin

 ‘Deciphered’ Games

 Culin usually only presents names and terms in their transliterated form.
-For Chinese, it seems that the most common dictionary he used was the Tonic Dictionary of the Chinese Language in the Canton Dialect⁩ [英華分韻撮要], so they are almost always presented in Cantonese pronunciation.
+For Chinese, it seems that the most common dictionary he used was the Tonic Dictionary of the Chinese Language in the Canton Dialect [英華分韻撮要], so they are almost always presented with Cantonese pronunciation.

 🚧 This section is currently incomplete. 🚧